-- e) Furniture and fixtures furniture and fixtures used in the production, engineering and administrative departments. - f) Vehicles mainly industrial vehicles and automobiles. - g) Aircraft mainly aircraft leased to airlines, and those used to assist in testing new projects. - h) Computers and peripherals - information technology equipment used mainly in the production process, engineering and administration. - i) Tooling tools used in the Company's production process. - j) Property, plant and equipment in progress - construction works to expand the manufacturing plants and aircraft maintenance centers. - k) Exchange pool program the exchange pool program is an operation in which the customer contracts the availability of spare parts for aircraft maintenance.
+- d) Machinery and equipment machinery and other equipment directly or indirectly used in the manufacturing process. - e) Furniture and fixtures furniture and fixtures used in the production, engineering and administrative departments. - f) Vehicles mainly industrial vehicles and automobiles. - g) Aircraft mainly aircraft leased to airlines, and those used to assist in testing new projects. - Computers and peripherals information technology equipment used mainly in the production process, engineering and administration. - i) Tooling tools used in the Company's production process. - j) Property, plant and equipment in progress construction works to expand the manufacturing plants and aircraft maintenance centers. - k) Exchange pool program the exchange pool program is an operation in which the customer contracts the availability of spare parts for aircraft maintenance.
 In this program, when it is necessary to change a damaged part, the customer delivers the damaged part to the Company and the Company provides the customer with a part in working order.
 The damaged part is in turn reconditioned and added to the pool.